grasslandnetwork/cliptions/tasks/tasks-mvp-production-launch.md

 - [ ] Create the `src/actions/collect_reveals.rs` module.
 - [ ] Implement logic to extract reveal replies from a specific tweet.
 - [ ] Wire it up as the `collect-reveals` subcommand.
+- [ ] **Create tests for the collect-reveals subcommand by moving appropriate tests from the old binary.**
 - [ ] Update `README.md` to document the new `cliptions collect-reveals` command.
 - [ ] Update `Cargo.toml` to version `0.6.4`.
 - [ ] Commit the changes and create a git tag `v0.6.4`.